Madison’s Best Preventative Dental Care Services

 Total Care Dental provides you with excellent, comprehensive Madison dental health care.
 The American Dental Association (ADA) recommends you visit your local family dentist at TCD for a checkup at a minimum of twice per year.
 Why does it matter?
 Nearly every dental health issue can be prevented with a routine dental exams and teeth cleaning.

 Our compassionate Madison family dentists will thoroughly clean your teeth and thoroughly check your teeth, bone structure, gums, jaw, tongue and other soft tissues in your mouth during your preventative dental checkup.
 These routine checkups can help with the early detection of any potential oral health issues long before the onset of noticeable symptoms.
 The main ones to watch for include:

-An essential tool used to help with early detection of potential dental health issues are radiographs.
+An essential tool used to help with early detection are radiograph images.
 Radiographs can identify cavities and other dental health concerns unnoticeable to the naked eye.
 If the start of a cavity is detected during a checkup, our dedicated Madison dentists can provide treatment with a filling.
-Our composite resin fillings repair damage before it requires a more extensive dental treatment such as a crown, root canal or the loss of your tooth completely.
+Composite resin fillings repair damage before it requires a more extensive dental treatment such as a crown, root canal or the loss of your tooth completely.